Enthalpy of mixing: Relation to the Gibbs free energy of mixing

 In these equations, the excess and total enthalpies of mixing are equal because the ideal enthalpy of mixing is zero.
 This is not true for the corresponding Gibbs free energies however.

 Ideal and regular mixtures

 An ideal mixture is any in which the arithmetic mean (with respect to mole fraction) of the two pure substances is the same as that of the final mixture.
 Among other important thermodynamic simplifications, this means that enthalpy of mixing is zero: $\Delta H_{mix,ideal}=0$.
 Any gas that follows the ideal gas law can be assumed to mix ideally, as can hydrocarbons and liquids with similar molecular interactions and properties.

 A regular solution or mixture has a non-zero enthalpy of mixing with an ideal entropy of mixing.
 Under this assumption, $\Delta H_{mix}$ scales linearly with $X_1X_2$, and is equivalent to the excess internal energy.

 Mixing binary mixtures to form ternary mixtures

-The heat of mixing for binary mixtures to form ternary one can be expressed as a function of mixing ratios of binary mixtures:
+The enthalpy of mixing for a ternary mixture can be expressed in terms of the enthalpies of mixing of the corresponding binary mixtures: